 The crowded street was thinning out, afternoon markets packing up and turning in.
 Traders rolling up carpets and blankets of goods, heading out to elsewhere.
 Beside Dren, Tuth spun a recently acquired necklace, gold glinting in the sun, before it slipped back into his pocket.

-“Could have meant something important to them: sentimental value.”
+“Look, it could have meant something important to them: sentimental value.”
 Dren ignored the disapproving look.
 “Well, it could!”
 He insisted.
 “You might have stolen someone’s family heirloom- in the middle of an earthquake, no less.
 Times like these, mankind needs to trust one another.”

 Turning the corner, at the next smaller plaza, the damage of the recent events happened to be more visible.
 Several stalls had collapsed or dumped goods into the street, while some of the less-maintained buildings seemed slightly… off-balance.
 Walls that were just every so slightly off their normal angles to the ground.
 Or, roofing for that matter, which seemed in disarray, almost everywhere.
 Missing ceramic pieces in odd locations, sunken in portions.
 Even the streets were effected, in some places.
 Despite the thick bedrock of the City foundations, cracks had been spotted running up and down certain avenues.
 The depths of which, were enough to make one question exactly how far down they reached.